 You will wake up in the recovery unit where a nurse will be looking after you.
-Your arm will be in a sling with a cushion to support the arm away from your body and it will usually feel very heavy and numb as a result of the nerve block.
+Your arm will be in a sling with a waist belt and it will usually feel very heavy and numb as a result of the nerve block.
 The shoulder is usually quite comfortable but you will be given painkillers if you are in any pain.
 Once you have recovered from your anaesthetic you will be transferred back to the ward or to the 'discharge' area.

-A physiotherapist will then see you and take you through how to apply and remove your sling safely and the initial exercises you should perform.
-Once you are comfortable you will be sent home, usually on the day of surgery, with painkillers and instructions about any stitches you have.
+You will then be seen by a physiotherapist who will take you through how to apply and remove your sling safely and the initial exercises you should perform.
+Once you have recovered and are comfortable, usually on day of surgery, you will be sent home with painkillers and instructions about any stitches you have.
 You will need to make an appointment with your practice nurse to have the stitches removed or trimmed after 8 days.
 You will be sent an appointment to be seen in the clinic 2-3 weeks after your operation.
 A physiotherapy appointment, if required, will be arranged by the hospital.